 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed combating trigger thoughts.
+In the last section, we discussed combating trigger thoughts.
 Cognitive triggers for anger fall into two categories: judgment based on personal rules, and blame placement.

-On this track, we will discuss Alternatives to Anger.
+In this section, we will discuss Alternatives to Anger.
 Three alternatives to anger are analyzing accusations, acknowledging imperfections, and teaching others.